kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   - If exactly one, that’s the PodGroup for this Job.
 No changes to its `ownerReference`
   - If multiple PodGroups, fall back as it's not supported in alpha

-4. Execute existing pod management logic to create pods, include `workloadRef.podGroupName` in the pod spec to associate pods with the `PodGroup`.
+4. Execute existing pod management logic to create pods, include `podGroupRef.name` in the pod spec to associate pods with the `PodGroup`.

 Note that the controller will not update the `Workload` or `PodGroup` objects if they already exist.